NhaundarL/anonymizer/privacy-policy.md

 ## 2. Data Sharing

-AI Anonymizer **does not share any data** with third parties, companies, organizations, or advertisers.
+Anonymizer **does not share any data** with third parties, companies, organizations, or advertisers.

 No data is sold, rented, traded, analyzed externally, or used for profiling.